 Sandwell Local Plan - contents

-The Sandwell Local Plan (SLP) has been prepared and approved for consultation by Sandwell Metropolitan Borough Council, referred to in this document as the Council.
+The Sandwell Local Plan (SLP) has been produced by Sandwell Metropolitan Borough Council, referred to in this document as the Council.

 The Plan is structured as follows:

-This section sets out how the Plan has been prepared and establishes the local context, highlighting the strategic challenges Sandwell faces.
+This chapter sets out how the Plan has been prepared and establishes the local context, highlighting the strategic challenges Sandwell faces.

-Section 1 provides the spatial Vision, strategic objectives and priorities of the SLP that provide the basis for the policy and spatial approach.
+Chapter 1 provides the spatial Vision, strategic objectives and priorities of the SLP that provide the basis for the policy and spatial approach.

-Section 2 sets out the Spatial Strategy for Sandwell and the background to the Council’s decision to adopt the Balanced Green Growth approach.
+Chapter 2 sets out the Spatial Strategy for Sandwell and the background to the Council’s decision to adopt the Balanced Green Growth approach.

-Section 3 sets out the overarching policies intended to provide a framework for and inform the rest of the Plan.
+Chapter 3 sets out the overarching policies intended to provide a framework for and inform the rest of the Plan.

-Sections 4 - 15 set out the detailed policies, organised by themes and reflecting the role of the Vision in delivering sustainable growth for Sandwell.
+Chapters 4 - 15 set out the detailed policies, organised by themes and reflecting the role of the Vision in delivering sustainable growth for Sandwell.

+Chapter 16 identifies strategic site allocations for housing, mixed use and employment in the borough.

+Chapter 17 identifies non-strategic allocations for housing, employment, mixed use and gypsy and traveller sites.

-Section 16 sets out monitoring targets
+Chapter 18 sets out monitoring targets

-In addition to this, the Plan contains appendices that address in more detail certain aspects of the policies and contain information on allocated sites for both housing and employment uses.
+In addition to this, the Plan contains appendices that address in more detail certain aspects of the policies and contain further information on them, and a glossary of terms used in the plan.
 Alongside the Plan sits a focussed evidence base that contains the up-to-date information and data used to inform the Council’s approach.

-A series of topic papers have been produced that address certain policy areas in more detail and explain the thinking behind the direction Sandwell Council has taken to the delivery of growth and development in the borough.

-The Council has also produced a paper on the background and choices related to the identification of the Spatial Strategy for the SLP, setting out the spatial growth options that were considered as reasonable alternatives.
-These were subject to sustainability appraisal and the outcome of this work resulted in the development strategy set out in Policy SDS1.

 Purpose of the document

 The Sandwell Local Plan (SLP) contains strategic and non-strategic planning policies and land allocations intended to support the growth of Sandwell over the years to 2041.
 The planning policies will: